 Charney Hall

-Faculty, staff, and current students will be able to access Charney Hall for the Fall 2023 semester.
-Contact the Sr. Director of Student Life for more information.
+Faculty, staff, and current students can access Charney Hall for the Fall 2024 semester.
+Contact Charney Hall Operations for more information.

 Charney Hall Community Lounge and Terrace

-The lounge and outdoor patio space are intended for use by law students, staff, and faculty only.
+The lounge and outdoor patio space are intended for law students, staff, and faculty private use only.
 Student groups, outside vendors, and for-profit organizations may not table in the lounge or outside patio space to sell event tickets or promote other activities.

-3. Locations: There are three areas in which tabling is permitted on the first floor in the Mabie Grand Atrium, at the south entrance, in the recessed bench areas outside of room 103, 104, and 106.
-Each area has a designated table.
+- Locations: There are three areas in which tabling is permitted on the first floor in the Mabie Grand Atrium.
+This includes the recessed bench area outside of room 103 and the high top tables in front of 104 and 106.
+Each location has a designated table.
 External vendor tabling is permitted on the second floor in Charney Hall.
-There are recessed bench areas outside of room 205, 206, and 207.
-Each area has a designated table.
+There are additional tabling spaces in the recessed bench areas outside of rooms 205, 206, and 207.
+Each location has a designated table.

-4. Signage: Signage is permitted, but only in clear plastic standing holders that may be checked out from the Charney Information Services Desk or displayed on an easel.
-Signage may not be taped to walls, tables or doors.
+- Event Signage: Event signage is permitted, but only in clear plastic standing holders that may be checked out from the Charney Information Services Desk or displayed on an easel.
+Signage may not be taped to walls, tables, or doors.
+Signage must be removed within 24 hours after the event date advertised.

-5. Music, media or voice amplification is not permitted while tabling.
+- Music, media, or voice amplification is not permitted while tabling.

-7. Tables may only be reserved in designated areas.
-No chairs may be added to a tabling set-up; individuals are restricted to booth seating only.
+- Tables may only be reserved in designated areas.
+No chairs or tables may be added to create a tabling set-up; individuals are restricted to the provided seating only.

-9. All refuse must be disposed of appropriately and the table reset in the condition in which it was found.
+- All refuse must be disposed of appropriately and the table must be reset to the condition in which it was found.
 The Law School reserves the right to charge any incurred custodial or facilities fees to the responsible organization/party.

-10. Law Student Services reserves the right to define appropriate behavior as needed to ensure a peaceful academic environment.
+Law Student Services reserves the right to define appropriate behavior as needed to ensure a peaceful academic environment.
+We encourage all students to familiarize themselves with the Student Code of Conduct (pg.
+11-14).

 Cell Phone Policy